🛣️ How-to guide

 - Land Transport Management Act 2003 (tolling — toll liability & relief)

 - NZTA's toll roads are established and tolled under this Act, and the vehicle's registered person is liable for an unpaid toll.
 But the registered person is NOT liable where another person was in charge or control of the vehicle, or the vehicle was stolen, AND they provide a sworn statement / statutory declaration to that effect (giving the driver's name and address) to the toll operator within 28 days of the toll payment notice.
 That is the primary statutory route — use it only where the facts are true.
+NZTA's own declaration form warns that under this Act a person is liable on conviction to a fine not exceeding $500 for making a statement in a statutory declaration knowing it to be false or misleading, and that a false declaration may also be an offence under s 111 of the Crimes Act 1961.
+Never suggest a declaration the user cannot honestly swear.

 - Toll payment notice & administration fee (NZTA toll road terms)